 “It is vital to follow all legal restrictions to ensure the longevity of the things we treasure,” says House of Assael President and CEO, Christina Lang Assael.
 “When we abuse the balance of nature, we set off a chain reaction of change, to the detriment of the environment in which we live.”
-Lang Assael’s late husband Salvador forged relationships with pearl and coral dealers around the globe and became a trusted gem supplier for Cartier, Harry Winston and Tiffany & Co.
+Lang Assael’s late husband Salvador forged relationships with pearl dealers around the globe and became a trusted gem supplier for Cartier, Harry Winston and Tiffany & Co.
 He built what many in the industry still believe is the largest cache of pearls on the planet.

 Today, the New York-based pearl purveyor is applying sustainable practices to its beloved bright red Sardinian coral and ultra-rare Angel Skin coral, whose color ranges from deep to blush pink with cloud-like marbling.
 Sardinian coral earring start at around $3,000 and multi-strand necklaces can garner up to half a million dollars; and prices for a pair of Angel Skin earrings start around $7,500 and can reach upwards of $2 million.